cnsuhao/engine1/docs/Markdown/Interface.md

 @endsecreflist

 You must create and provide an assessment object to the physiology engine via this method:<br>
-*Note that assessments could add extra comupation time to gather and format data for the assessment.*
+*Note that assessments could add extra computation  time to gather and format data for the assessment.*

 @code
   //--------------------------------------------------------------------------------------------------